eddyerburgh/data-structures-in-practice/content/posts/intrusive-linked-lists.md

 date: 2019-09-21
 ---

-This post will teach you what intrusive linked lists are and how they're used in Linux to manage processes.<!--more-->
+This post will teach you what intrusive linked lists are and how they are used to manage processes in Linux.<!--more-->

 ## What are intrusive linked lists?